Simonmicro/android_device_acepad_a96/README.md

 # Acepad A96 Device Tree

 * Add this into `devices/acepad/a96`.
-* This has been tested with OmniROM (idk what version anymore)!
+* This has been tested with OmniROM 10!